SM Energy : Updates 2019 Guidance - Production Up And Capital Down - And Reports Second Quarter Production, Pricing And Capital Expenditures | MarketScreener

-DENVER, CO July 18, 2019 - SM Energy Company (the "Company") (NYSE: SM) today announced certain operating and financial results for the second quarter of 2019, including production, realized pricing and total capital spend.
-In addition, for the full year, the Company is increasing its expected midpoint production guidance and lowering expected mid-point total capital spend (a non-GAAP measure defined and reconciled below).
+DENVER, July 18, 2019 /PRNewswire/ -- SM Energy Company (the "Company") (NYSE: SM) today announced certain operating and financial results for the second quarter of 2019, including production, realized pricing and total capital spend.
+In addition, for the full year, the Company is increasing its expected mid-point production guidance and lowering expected mid-point total capital spend (a non-GAAP measure defined and reconciled below).
 Highlights include:

 President and Chief Executive Officer Jay Ottoson comments: "Our performance in the first half of 2019 continued to demonstrate the quality of our assets and execution, with production higher than our recently increased guidance and capital invested lower than guided.
 During the quarter, we announced successful tests of several new intervals on our existing acreage.
 We now forecast higher second half production and lower full year total capital spend than we originally planned.
 We are well hedged for the remainder of 2019 and expect that our improving capital efficiency will allow us to achieve our second half objective of beginning to reduce debt while maintaining a steady pace of activity and strong exit rate production.